KonstantinData/Bootcamp-Analytics/README.md

 ## My Academic Journey ✅
-*📅 As of November 18, 2024, this page is currently under construction.
-Stay tuned for updates!* 🚧

 A dedicated repository to showcase my learning path, achievements, and aspirations in the fields of **Data Analytics** and **Data Engineering**. 🚀